HHS/simpler-grants-gov/documentation/milestones/individual_milestones/get_opportunities.md

 ### Business description & value
 <!-- Required -->

-The launch of a public API endpoint which provides information about every grant opportunity in grants.gov represents the culmination of multiple internally focused deliverables and serves as the foundation for future development that relies on the API.
+The launch of a public API endpoint which provides information about every active opportunity in grants.gov represents the culmination of multiple internally focused deliverables and serves as the foundation for future API development.

 By delivering this public endpoint and ensuring it remains available even when the legacy grants.gov site is experiencing planned or unplanned outages, this milestone aims to demonstrate the following value propositions: